FACTBOX- Monkeypox cases around the world | Health

 * ROMANIA had confirmed 11 cases as of June 29. * SERBIA reported the first case on June 17.

-* The UNITED KINGDOM had 1,076 confirmed cases as of June 23, including 1,035 in England, 27 in Scotland, five in Northern Ireland, and nine in Wales.
+* The UNITED KINGDOM had 1,235 confirmed cases as of June 30, including 1,185 in England, 34 in Scotland, six in Northern Ireland, and 10 in Wales.
 MIDDLE EAST & AFRICA

 * MOROCCO reported the first case on June 2. * SOUTH AFRICA confirmed its second case on June 28.